 Also known as a charcuterie board, this dish often consists of different types of cheese, meat, veggies, fresh fruits, and anything else that you like.
 The German version will include delicacies like bratwurst, sauerkraut, pretzels, and various cheeses.

 A golden wreath of pretzels will be the center of attention at any meal.
 Its massive size and gorgeous appearance is enough to have everyone drooling.
 What’s even better is the surprise faces your guest make when they dig in and find delectable stuffings inside.

-Instead of dipping pretzels straight into a cheese dip, you can now stuff them full of cheddar and ham for a creative twist.
+Instead of dipping pretzels straight into a cheese dip, you can now stuff them full of delicious cheddar cheese and ham for a creative twist.
 The dip will soak the insides completely, making the pretzels even softer and filled with even more intense cheese flavors.

 Top 6 Other Must-Try German Appetizers

 Some of these dishes may seem unfamiliar at first but don’t let that stop you from enjoying them.
 The exotic taste is what makes them so amazing.
 Gain some new culinary experiences as you make and eat them as well.

 It’s impossible to talk about German cuisine without mentioning the famous pretzels.
 These delectable street foods from Germany are often eaten as snacks, but pair them alongside some cheese sauce and you will instantly have a crowd-pleasing appetizer.

 If you’re already too familiar with the American version, make it in the German style instead.
 Bavarian pretzels’ middle parts are quite thick and get thinner towards the end.
 They are also quite pillowy soft and light with a similar texture to bread.

 18. Soleier (German Pickled Eggs)